amazon-connect/amazon-connect-snippets/projects/ContextRouting/README.md

   - (CONTACT FLOW) 001 - Context Tracking Change PIN
   - (CONTACT FLOW) 001 - Context Tracking Make Payment
 5. Open the 001 - Context Tracking Main contact flow and make the following changes:
+  - Find the Invoke AWS Lambda Function block and change it to point to the Lambda function that you enabled with your instance in step 2.
   - Find the first Transfer to flow block.
 Change the transfer destination from the attribute "CHANGE TO MAKE PAYMENT FLOW" to Select a flow and choose the "001 - Context Tracking Make Payment" flow
   - Find the second Transfer to flow block.
 Change the transfer destination from the attribute "CHANGE TO CHANGE PIN FLOW" to Select a flow and choose the "001 - Context Tracking Change PIN" flow
   - Save & Publish